-- Finalise visitor brochure to support self-guided visitors. - Continue to maintain visitor infrastructure. - Consider removing the community engagement of this strategy and reporting all relevant TLC activities across Tasmania in a separate report.
-This approach will be easier to report, more reflective of changes over time, and is a goal of TLC's Strategic Plan. - Install a permanent hygiene and boot cleaning station at the Reserve entry point.
+- Continue to encourage community connections to the reserve by providing opportunities for research, education, recreation and volunteering - Develop and implement a system for reporting all visitors to TLC Permanent Reserves - Continue to maintain relationships with neighbours - Consider removing this target from individual reserve management plans and reporting all relevant TLC activities across Tasmania in a separate report.
+This approach will be easier to report, more reflective of changes over time, and is a goal of TLC's Strategic Plan.